ASFHyP3/hyp3-docs/docs/using/paid_processing.md

 ## Submitting Jobs

-The process of submitting jobs is the same for the paid HyP3 deployment as for the standard HyP3 deployment.
+The process of submitting jobs is the same for the HyP3 Plus deployment as for the standard HyP3 deployment.
 You just need to make sure that you have
 [set the API endpoint](#api-endpoint "Jump to the API Endpoint section of this document") to https://hyp3-enterprise.asf.alaska.edu in